Bangui M'Poko International Airport

 Bangui M'Poko International Airport is an international airport located 7 km northwest of Bangui, the capital of the Central African Republic.
 It is owned by the government of the Central African Republic.
 The airport is situated at an elevation of 368 meters (1,208 feet) and has a single asphalt runway, designated 17/35, measuring 2,600 meters in length and 45 meters in width (8,530 feet × 148 feet).
 The airport has two boarding gates, a food concession, a bar, and a first aid center.
 Car rental services are also available.

 In 2004, the airport served 53,862 passengers.
 In 2012, the airport had an average attendance of about 120,000 passengers, despite a maximum capacity of 10,000 passengers.

 The airport was an unofficial refugee camp for some 60,000 refugees as of May 2014.
 In 2017, the airport was functioning under the supervision of UN aviation officials.

-Currently, airlines operating flights at Bangui M'Poko International Airport include Air France, ASKY Airlines, Royal Air Maroc, and Air Côte d'Ivoire, among others.
+Currently, airlines operating flights at Bangui M'Poko International Airport include ASKY Airlines, Royal Air Maroc, and Air Côte d'Ivoire, among others.